galasa-dev/galasa.dev/src/markdown-pages/docs/writing-own-tests/setting-up-galasa-project.md

 Within each of the Galasa test projects  - `payee` and `account` - you can see the following files and folders:

 - A pom.xml file (for use by the Maven build tool)

+- A build.gradle file (for use by the Gradle build tool)

+- A bnd.bnd file (for use by the Gradle build tool)

 - A `src` tree holding source code